-In this list, those referred to in the Federal Anti-discrimination Acts of 2007 are explicitly named.
-It states that reasonable accommodation should be provided in order to implement the principle of equal treatment towards persons with disabilities (Art.
-7).
-As regards remedies and enforcement, some provisions are in line with the EU Directives: legal standing of association (Art.
-14), burden of proof (Art.
-13), equality body (Art.
-12).
-However there are no provision on victimisation, nor on making void discriminatory contractual provisions.
-The only sanctions expressly provided are, on the one hand, a disciplinary procedure in case of direct or indirect discrimination committed by a staff member of one of the public bodies in charge of vocational training named in the Decree and, on the other hand, the suspension or suppression of the official assent given to the public body whose discriminatory practice has been judicially established.
+of the official assent given to the public body whose discriminatory practice has been judicially established.
 Finally, under the chapter "Promotion of equality", Article 12 states that the Executive of the Cocof shall designate institutions (equality body) that will have the mission to assist victims of discrimination, to write reports, studies and make recommendations and exchange information with other institutions in Europe.
 In this respect, some progress has been made in 2009 (see, infra, section 7).

-The second Decree on the fight against certain forms of discrimination and on the implementation of the principle of equal treatment was adopted on 9 July 2010 (Décret relatif à la lutte contre certaines formes de discrimination et à la mise en oeuvre du principe de l'égalité de traitement)61.
+The second Decree on the fight against certain forms of discrimination and on the implementation of the principle of equal treatment was adopted on 9 July 2010 (Décret relatif à la lutte contre certaines formes de discrimination et à la mise en oeuvre du principe de l'égalité de traitement).
 The purpose of this legal instrument is to lay down a general and harmonised framework for combating certain forms of discrimination and for promoting equal treatment in the fields of competences of the Cocof.
 The Decree is designed to implement Directives 2000/43/EC, 2000/78/EC, 2004/113/EC and 2006/54/EC in the fields of (Art.
 4 § 1) school transport and school building management (1°), municipal, provincial, inter-municipal and private facilities with regard to physical education, sports and outdoor life (2°), tourism (3°), social advancement (4°), health policy (5°), assistance for people (6°), access to goods and services (7°), access, participation and any other exercise of economic, social, cultural or political activities publicly available (8°) and labour relations within public institutions of the Cocof (Art.
 4 § 2).
 As regards the promotion of diversity within public institutions, each public institution of the Cocof is required to develop a diversity action plan (Art.
 6).
 This piece of legislation prohibits direct, indirect discrimination, injunction and harassment based on a list of prohibited criteria in line with the Federal Anti-discrimination Acts (age, sexual orientation, civil status, birth, property, religious or philosophical belief, political or trade union opinion, language, actual or future state of health, disability, physical or genetic characteristic, sex, pregnancy, motherhood, childbirth, gender reassignment, nationality, alleged race, skin colour, descent and national, ethnic or social origin).